Charles Young (United States Army officer): Military service

 Young began his service with the Ninth Cavalry, from 1889 to 1890 he served at Fort Robinson, Nebraska, and from 1890 to 1894 at Fort Duchesne, Utah.

-In 1894, he was assigned to Wilberforce College in Ohio, an historically black college (HBCU), to lead the new military sciences department, established under a special federal grant.
+In 1894, he was assigned to Wilberforce University in Ohio, an historically black college (HBCU), to lead the new military sciences department, established under a special federal grant.
 A professor for four years, he was one of several outstanding men on staff, including W. E. B. Du Bois, who became his close friend.

 When the Spanish–American War broke out, Young was promoted to the temporary rank of major of volunteers on May 14, 1898.
 He commanded the 9th Ohio Infantry Regiment which was, in the terminology of the day, a "colored" (i.e. African-American) unit.
 Despite its name, the 9th Ohio was only battalion sized with four companies.
 The war ended before Young and his men could be sent overseas.
-Young's command of this unit is significant because it was probably the first time in history an African-American commanded a sizable unit of the United States Army and one of the very few instances prior to the late 20th century.
+Young's command of this unit is significant because it was probably the first time in history an African American commanded a sizable unit of the United States Army and one of the very few instances prior to the late 20th century.
 He was mustered out of the volunteers on January 28, 1899, and reverted to his regular army rank of first lieutenant.
 He was promoted to captain in the 9th Cavalry Regiment on February 2, 1901.

 National Park assignments

 In 1903, Young served as captain of a black company at the Presidio of San Francisco.
-He was then appointed acting superintendent of Sequoia and General Grant national parks, becoming the first black superintendent of a national park.
+He was then appointed acting superintendent of Sequoia and General Grant national parks, becoming the first Black superintendent of a national park.
 (At that time the military supervised all national parks.)
 Because of limited funding, however, the Army assigned its soldiers for short-term assignments during the summers, which made it difficult for the officers to accomplish longer-term goals.
 Young supervised payroll accounts and directed the activities of rangers.

 Young's greatest impact on the park was managing road construction, which allow more visitors to enjoy it.
 Young's men accomplished more that summer than had been done under the three officers assigned to the park during the previous three summers.
 Captain Young's troops completed a road to the Giant Forest, home of the world's largest trees, and a road to the base of Moro Rock.
 By mid-August, the wagons of visitors could enter the mountaintop forest for the first time.

 With the end of the brief summer construction season, Young was transferred on November 2, 1903, and reassigned as a troop commander of the Tenth Cavalry at the Presidio.
 In his final report on Sequoia Park to the Secretary of the Interior, he recommended that the government acquire privately held lands there.
 This recommendation was noted in legislation when it was introduced in the United States House of Representatives.